ugoviti/izpbx/README.md

 # FreePBX upgrade path

-FreePBX is installed into persistent data dir on first bootstrap
+FreePBX will be installed into persistent data dir only on first bootstrap (when no installations already exist).
+Later container updates will not upgrade FreePBX.
+After initial install, Upgrading FreePBX Core and Modules is possibile only via official upgrade source path: menù **Admin-->Modules Admin: Check Online** select **FreePBX Upgrader**
+Only asterisk core is upgraded on container upgrade.

 # Environment default variables